Friday, January 30, 2026

 Nov 2022.
 I had found out that earmuffs might help my condition and went ahead and got myself a pair.
 That was life-changing to put it mildly.
 I could actually start stepping out a bit more without the sounds overwhelming me.
 I especially needed them first thing after I woke up in the mornings, for I found bird sounds to be unbearable.
 It must have to do with the sound frequency.
 For a long time, I wore my earmuffs all through the day, indoors, outdoors, eating, cooking, cleaning… all the time except when I was bathing or sleeping!
 They have been my life-saver.

 Jan 2023.
 Spent three days undergoing a series of assessments at NIMHANS in Bangalore.
 Neurologist ruled out any neurological issues.
 With my compromised cognition, I had to endure long questionnaires and psychology assessments lasting several hours at a stretch.
 Since I had shared with them my autism self-identification upfront, they did an autism screening too.
 But the questionnaire was very male-child centric and so outdated.
 It had a lot of irrelevant questions for me.
-Like “do you flap your hands?”.
+Like “Do you run aroud the room flapping your hands?”.
 No, I don’t.

 Apr 2023.
 The assessment report said NYD (Not Yet Diagnosed).
 The doctors asked me to get admitted for a few weeks for further observation and assessment, which I was in no state of attempting.
 The report said that I had autistic traits from some deep-seated trauma, but was not autistic.